kiniry/objective-c/s093030/assignment2/README.txt

 disregarding any subtypes implementation.

 ---------- Logging ----------
-The Foundation framework has NSLog-method which prints debug messages to the console.
+The Foundation framework has a NSLog-method which prints debug messages to the console.
 It corresponds to C#'s System.Diagnostics.Debug.WriteLine-, System.Console.WriteLine-, and Javascript's console.log-method.
 Usually however frameworks like log4net is used in larger C# applications.